 Pros:

-• Wide variety of sounds and effects available
+A wide variety of sounds and effects are available

 Cons: